tjend/terraform-module-cloudflare/README.md

     type: MX
     value: smtp.google.com
 example.org:
-  - comment: website redirect to example.org using cloudflare rule
+  - comment: website redirect to example.com using cloudflare rule
     name: example.org
+    # proxied must be true for the redirect rule to work
+    proxied: true
+    type: CNAME
+    # this value is overridden by the redirect rule
+    value: rule.redirects.to.example.com
+  - comment: website redirect to example.com using cloudflare rule
+    name: www
     # proxied must be true for the redirect rule to work
     proxied: true
     type: CNAME